xmhbbovru/multilingual-multimerge/c/README.md

 the merge.
 Compiled with gcc 4.7.2 under lubuntu 12.10, intel processor, 8 GB RAM.
 Requires installation of argtable2, tested with version 12-1.
 Ported from the C++ equivalent, with the addition of a priority queue implementation.

-After extracting stuartcsample.tar.gz, move the subdirectory common to the same level as the one in which this file and the rest are contained.
-I.e. mv common ..
-The reason for this is that the contents of common are used by all the language vertions.

 To test, use scripts in the common subdirectory, which is on the same level as the c directory containing this file: from the directory containing this file,